 What Is Food Irradiation?

 Food irradiation, like pasteurization or canning, is a food safety technology designed to eliminate the germs, bacteria, and parasites that would otherwise cause foodborne diseases from the foods we eat.
-It is used in many other countries beyond the United States (eg, China, Russia, Portugal), and the World Health Organization (WHO) and government agencies support the use of irradiation.
+It is used in many other countries, including, China, Russia, and Portugal.
+The World Health Organization (WHO) and government agencies support the use of irradiation.

 What Is it Used for?